-Permission to copy without fee all or part of this material is granted provided that the copies are not made or distributed for direct commercial advantage, the A C M copyright notice and the title of the publication and its date appear, and notice is given that copying is by permission of the Association for Computing Machinery.
+Permission to copy without fee all or part of this material is granted provided that the copies are not made or distributed for direct commercial advantage, the ACM copyright notice and the title of the publication and its date appear, and notice is given that copying is by permission of the Association for Computing Machinery.
 To copy otherwise, or to republish, requires a fee and/or specific permission.
+There should be no need for the programmer to give directions concerning details of scheduling and communication, but the programmer must still design the algorithm with concurrency in mind; we can only get the full benefits of parallelism if the algorithm is coded to give gross parallel structure (e.g. using a divide-and-conquer approach).